Stars: 5 out of 5

 The show starts when Sergeant Pete Hill (Geoff Stults) is put in charge of one of these regiments.
 He’s just returned from a stint in Afghanistan after almost being killed.
 Honestly, he doesn’t think he deserves this post.
 He’s just too good.
 Adding to his problems is that he is now over both of his brothers.
 Middle brother Derrick (Chris Lowell) is just lazy and doesn’t take anything seriously.
 Meanwhile, youngest brother Randy (Parker Young) tries hard, but he’s just not that good at stuff.
 And these are the best people in Pete’s new regiment.
 Even worse, their rival regiment, led by the beautiful Jill Perez (Angelique Cabral) always beats them at any competition.
 Overseeing both groups is Donald Coby (Keith David), a family friend who has taken all of the Hill brothers under his wings.

 So what happens over the course of these thirteen episodes?
 Pete has to break up with the girlfriend he had before he left for Afghanistan.
 A break war between Pete and Jill’s platoons gets out of hand.
 Meanwhile, Pete tries to whip his soldiers into shape when an Inspection is coming.
-Derrick finds himself falling for the bartender at the gang’s favorite watering hole, which leads to several episode sub-plots.
+Derrick finds himself falling for the bartender at the gang’s favorite watering hole, which leads to a several episode sub-plots.

-I haven’t gotten into the single comedy craze.
+I haven’t gotten into the single camera comedy craze.
 Most of the times, I feel the shows try too hard for laughs.
 However, I found myself laughing at this one just after the pilot had started, and I kept right on laughing as the series unfolded.
 Yes, one or two episodes weren’t as good, but the writing and characters were so sharp you couldn’t help but laugh.

 But the show wasn’t just laughs.
 They still managed to provide tender moments along the way that added depth to the characters.
 Honestly, that just made the jokes stronger.
 At times, the comedy could be pretty broad and silly, but these tender moments kept the laughs grounded.
 And no, the more serious moments were never forced.
 The writers managed to balance those tones perfectly.